-On 28 May 2014, Alexander Gerst is scheduled to fly to the ISS.
+On 28 May 2014, Alexander Gerst is scheduled to fly to the International Space Station (ISS) for half a year.
+Until his space flight, the 38-year old continues his training at the so-called "Star City" near Moscow.
 An interview about parallels between Antarctica and outer space, researchers' intuition and the difficulty of learning a language

 Prior to your astronaut training you were a geophysics researcher in Antarctica.
 Why do you want to go to outer space now?

 I became a scientist because I am fascinated by the unknown.
 This is also why I decided to study geophysics at what is today the Karlsruhe Institute of Technology.
 I am so fascinated by outer space because mankind has been able to investigate it on site since only 50 years ago.
 Compared to the millennia of us humans exploring the Earth's surface, space travel is a young discipline and it is just that novelty that attracts me.

 Are there similarities between your work in Antarctica and the sojourn in space?

 Both Antarctica and outer space are environments that are hostile to life and that are difficult to reach.
 And both offer unique opportunities for research.
 I perceive space travel to have a similar role as polar research had a hundred years ago.
 Today, Antarctica features many research stations.
 Society directly benefits from the research insights obtained there, such as regarding climate change.
 Manned space travel could likewise develop in that direction and some day yield scientific insights that we cannot even fathom as yet.
 Polar research demonstrates that sometimes we have to go a long distance, to forbidding locations, in order to research connections that happen right on our doorstep.

 Many astronauts are trained test pilots, whereas you come from the field of research.
 In how far are you different compared to your colleagues?